NSS-SE-Jumpstart/curriculum/sessions/session5/classroom/morning_routine.md

 Alright!
 So we've worked with functions that don't use parameters, but what about ones that do?

 1. Now that we're out of bed, It's time to brush our teeth and eat some breakfast!
-Write some code in our main function prompting the user for what toothpaste they'll use and what breakfast they'll eat.
+Write some code in our main function prompting the user to `input()` what toothpaste they'll use and another `input()` for what breakfast they'll eat.

 1. Perfect!
 Now we want to take those variables and use them as parameters for our brushing and breakfast functions.